Viral Video of Client Complaining About Trans Woman in LA Spa Sparks Protests

-Dueling demonstrations over trans rights were planned in Los Angeles Saturday, fueled by a viral video posted by a woman upset that a person who identified as a trans female was allowed to disrobe in the women's section of an upscale Koreatown spa.
+People clashed Saturday during dueling demonstrations fueled by a viral video posted by a woman upset that a person who identified as a trans female was allowed to disrobe in the women's section of an upscale Koreatown spa.

 The incident occurred last weekend at Wi Spa at 2700 Wilshire Blvd.
-The irate customer posted the video on Instagram under the username Cubana Angel, and it quickly drew widespread exposure and support from many others on the site.
+The irate customer posted the video on Instagram, and it quickly drew widespread exposure and support from many others on the site.

 The woman can be heard complaining to a staff member at the counter of the establishment.
 “So, it's OK for a man to go into the women's section, show his penis around the other women, young little girls -- underage -- in your spa?
 Wi Spa condones that, is that what you're saying?” she asks.